nus-cs2113-AY2324S1/tp/docs/UserGuide.md

 ### List the supported currencies: list currencies
-This function allows user to see the foreign currencies supported by KaChinnnng.
+Show the foreign currencies supported by KaChinnnngggg.

 Note: The default currency is SGD.